AhmedsZamzam/AutoBucketing/README.md

 ## Installation Instructions

-1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.
+1. [Install SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) if you do not have it.
 2. Clone the repo onto your local development machine using `git clone`.
-3. Install SAM CLI
+3. The lambda functions included here work on data that is partitioned on hourly basis.
+It will work with flat partition strategy that looks like the following; dt=YYYY-mm-dd-HH.
+If your data has a different structure, edit the lambda functions accordingly.

-4. From the command line, change directory into v1 or v2 depending on the version required, then run:
+4. From the command line, change directory to SAM template directory

 ```